|

 However, it would help if you had a consistent and supportive skin regimen after a chemical peel to preserve your skin and results.

-In addition, doctors may prescribe a special cream that aids in the healing process or even create a thorough skincare routine.
+In addition, doctors may prescribe a special cream to aid the healing process or even create a comprehensive skincare routine.

 Final Thoughts